-Administration: Planning Department, City Manager Funding: General Fund Timing: Within two-one years from adoption of the 2023-2031 cycle housing element.
+Administration: Planning Department, Planning Commission, and City Council

+Timing: Within one year from adoption of the 2023-2031 cycle housing element.

-Program HO-2.3.9 Program HO-2.3.8
+Program HO-2.3.8 Zoning Code Updates for Off-Street Parking

-(1) The City shall prepare amendments to Chapter 15.44 "Off-Street Parking Requirements" of the MSMC to create a non-discretionary voluntary option for housing developments that are located within one quarter mile walking distance of a STAGE public transit stop the option to reduce the number of on-site parking spaces.
-Eligible housing developments would include those that include studio apartment units (i.e., units without a bedroom); developments having three or more housing units (attached or detached), developments targeting special populations (e.g., seniors).

-(2) The City shall prepare amendments to Chapter 15.44 "Off-Street Parking Requirements" of the MSMC for below market rate, and moderate income, housing units to not be subject to the requirement that residential structures of four or more dwelling units shall reserve one additional space per five units for recreational vehicles.
+- (1) The City shall prepare amendments to Chapter 15.44 "Off-Street Parking Requirements" of the MSMC to create a non-discretionary voluntary option for housing developments that are located within one quarter mile walking distance of a STAGE public transit stop the option to reduce the number of on-site parking spaces.
+Eligible housing developments would include those that include studio apartment units (i.e., units without a bedroom); developments having three or more housing units (attached or detached), developments targeting special populations (e.g., seniors). - (2) The City shall prepare amendments to Chapter 15.44 "Off-Street Parking Requirements" of the MSMC for below market rate, and moderate income, housing units to not be subject to the requirement that residential structures of four or more dwelling units shall reserve one additional space per five units for recreational vehicles.
 The City's amendments shall provide an administrative non-discretionary exception process for qualifying projects.

-Administration: Planning Department, City Manager Funding: General Fund Timing: Within two years from adoption of the 2023-2031 cycle housing element.
+Administration: Planning Department, Planning Commission, and City Council

+Timing: Within two years from adoption of the 2023-2031 cycle housing element.

 The City will facilitate the development of workforce and affordable housing, and housing for special populations, through supporting funding applications, expedited permit review, approval of requests density bonus or development incentives, the availability of ministerial streamlining for qualifying projects, and other incentives.
 The City will work with market rate and non-profit housing developers, and community organizations to develop workforce and affordable housing.